opengovfoundation/hr-manual/markdown/manual.md

 #### Taking Leave
 Employees must inform your supervisor in writing as far in advance as is reasonable for staff and project planning purposes.
 All extended periods of leave must be discussed with the Executive Director.

-To schedule time off, permission must be granted by your supervisor no less than 5 business days in advance, the dates your travel must be put onto the team calendar (just invite sayhello [at] opengovfoundation.org), and the team should be notified via email.
+To schedule time off, permission must be granted by your supervisor no less than 5 business days in advance, the dates your travel must be put onto the your work calendar and the team should be notified.

 ### Sick Days
 Please notify the team if you are sick and need to take the day off.
 Even if you are feeling well enough to work, please work from home until you are completely recovered, to avoid spreading illness through our small office.